After Trump halt to WHO funds, U.S. could redirect money to aid groups: officials

 Guterres and Tedros both called for global unity in fighting the coronavirus pandemic.

+(This story refiles to correct reporter’s surname to “Zengerle” instead of “Zengerla”)

-Additional reporting by Arshad Mohammed and Patricia Zengerla, Writing by Michelle Nichols; editing by Mary Milliken
+Additional reporting by Arshad Mohammed and Patricia Zengerle, Writing by Michelle Nichols; Editing by Mary Milliken and Jonathan Oatis